Tarvis Williams: Early life

-College
+College career

 Tarvis Williams played college basketball at Hampton University in Hampton, Virginia from 1997–98 to 2000–01.
 He played in 114 games and averaged 15.4 points, 6.4 rebounds and 3.8 blocks per game for his career.
 As a sophomore in 1998–99 he led the nation in blocks per game with 5.00.
 He repeated the achievement two years later as a senior when he averaged 4.59 per game.
 He was only the second player in NCAA Division I history to lead the country in blocks for two seasons since the statistic became official in 1985–86 (Hall of Famer David Robinson was the first, who accomplished the feat in 1986 and 1987.)
 For his career, Williams blocked 452 shots, which through the 2021–22 season ranks seventh-most in Division I history.
 In the 2000 and 2001 Mid-Eastern Athletic Conference (MEAC) Tournaments, Williams was selected to the All-Tournament team and named the MVP in 2001.
 After his final collegiate season he was selected to play in the Portsmouth Invitational Tournament to try and impress NBA scouts, but his sub-par performance resulted in not being chosen in the 2001 NBA draft.
 Williams finished his career at Hampton with 1,754 points and owns school records in every single blocked shot category: single game (12), single season (147), career, season average (4.59 bpg), and career average (3.8 bpg).

-Professional
+Professional career

 After being passed up by NBA teams, Williams left the United States to play professional basketball.
 Since his career began in 2001 he has been a journeyman, playing for 11 different teams in seven countries.
 His most successful season to date was in 2004–05 while playing for BK Děčín in the Czech Republic's National Basketball League.
 In 37 games, Williams averaged 16.4 points, 8.8 rebounds and 2.6 blocks per game.
 He was third in the league in rebounding average while also tops in blocks.